srid/emanote/README.md

       - Including queries (see below)
     - Also consider non-Obsidian formats, `![[program.hs:2-13]]
   - [x] Queries and results embed (see below)
-- [ ] WikiLink embedding for note should use .tpl layout
+  - [x] WikiLink embedding for note should use .tpl layout
+- Zettelkasten / Graph considerations
   - [ ] neuron UpTree?
     - ixset + path finding traversal
     - rendering design: where to place? esp. in relation to sidebar?
 - [ ] Finally, **tests**!
   - URL parsing (.md and wiki-links) and route encoding/decoding
   - Metadata overriding